• Skip to primary navigation

 *scoop and sweep method: I use a ¼ cup scoop to fill my 1 cup scoop and then level it with the flat side of a kitchen knife.
 Note: Weighing the ingredients is the most accurate.

-• Using a dough scraper, your hands or a large spoon, mix together until all the flour is completely incorporated.
+• Using your hands or a spatula, mix together until all the flour is completely incorporated.

-I wet my hands several times to help get all the dry bits from the bottom of the bucket.
+I wet my hands many times to incorporate all the dry bits from the bottom and sides of the bucket.

-• The dough should be tacky/sticky but not sloppy or dry.
+• The dough should be tacky/sticky but not sloppy and not dry.

 Depending on what your climate is like and the flour you choose, you may need more or less water.

 *As the yeast is activated, it will produce gas so the bucket/container should not be airtight.
-I poke a small hole in the top of my dough bucket which works well or just place lid on top of bucket without sealing it.
+I poke a small hole in the top of my dough bucket which works well or just place lid on top of bucket without sealing it (aka askew).

-• Leave the dough at room temperature for ~2 hours to rise.
+• Leave the dough at room temperature for ~2 hours to rise and get puffy (see photos).

-• Place the bucket of dough in the fridge for up to two weeks.
-Pinch off a piece when you are ready to bake a whole loaf or just a bun or two.
+• Place the bucket of dough in the fridge with the lid on for up to two weeks.
+Pinch off a piece when you are ready to bake.
+Then shape, rise, and bake.

 NOTES